What is a business line of credit and how does it work?

 Should I Apply for a Business Line of Credit, Business Credit Card, or a Business Loan?

-*There are some industries we cannot serve (see list of restricted industries), as well as some industries and states impacted by the Coronavirus to which we are temporarily not lending.
-In addition, OnDeck does not lend to businesses in Nevada, North Dakota or South Dakota.
-OnDeck is no longer accepting new Paycheck Protection Program (PPP) loan applications.
-Registration terms and conditions apply.
+*Registration terms and conditions apply.
 Instant Funding registration and withdrawals are currently supported from your desktop and the OnDeck mobile website.
 They are not currently supported in the OnDeck mobile app.
-Occasionally, transfer may take up to 30 minutes to complete due to potential Visa & bank processing lags.
+Occasionally, the transfer may take up to 30 minutes to complete due to potential Visa & bank processing lags.
 This benefit is available at no additional cost with a vast majority of major banks participating.
 Instant Funding is available for transactions between $1K-$10K.
-We always do a soft inquiry unless your credit file is restricted, in which case we would contact you to lift the restriction which may result in a hard-pull.
+Eligibility for the lowest rates is very limited, available only to businesses with the strongest creditworthiness and cash flows, and typically businesses that have shown an excellent payment history on prior loan products with OnDeck.
+The average rate for lines of credit is 47.14% APR.
+Averages are based on loans originated in the quarter ending March 31, 2021.